Let's run the same wizard, click Add Form Fields and select cell K4:

 The add-in inserts form fields and updates them when a user changes the active row.

-Moreover, you may use such fields to edit table row values.
+Moreover, you can use such fields to edit table row values.

-You may add and remove form fields using the AddFormFields and RemoveFormFields methods:
+You can add and remove form fields using the AddFormFields and RemoveFormFields methods:

 ' Adding form fields, Chapter 16 Sub Chapter16_1_AddFormFields() ... ' Call addIn.RemoveFormFields(lo) Call addIn.AddFormFields(lo, Range("K4")) End Sub

-As the form fields are regular Excel cells with special names, you may also use Worksheet.Names.Add and Workbook.Names.Add VBA methods to create named cells with a worksheet or workbook scope.
+As the form fields are regular Excel cells with special names, you can also use Worksheet.Names.Add and Workbook.Names.Add VBA methods to create named cells with a worksheet or workbook scope.

 Form fields have the following name format: field_<ListObjectName>_<ColumnName>